rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Access Control.md

 https://target-website.com/account?id=123
 ```
 The above is an example of an Insecure Direct Object Reference (IDOR) vulnerability.
+## Horizontal to Vertical Privilege Escalation
+Often, a horizontal privilege escalation attack can be turned into a vertical privilege escalation, by compromising a more privileged user.
 ## Insecure Direct Object Reference
 Also known as IDOR, is a type of vulnerability that arises where user-controlled parameter values are used to access resources or functions directly.

+In some applications, the exploitable parameter does not have a predictable value, instead of an incrementing number, an application might use globally unique identifier (GUIDs) to identify users.
+This may prevent an attacker from guessing or predicting another user's identifier, however, GUIDs belonging to other users might be disclosed elsewhere in the application where users are referenced.
 ## Unprotected Functionality
 Vertical privilege escalation usually happens when an application does not enforce protection for sensitive functionality.
 For example, admin functions linked to an admin page but not from a regular user page.
 However, a user might be able to access the admin functions and page by browsing the relevant admin URL.
 ```txt